ShashwatNigam99/Robotics-Planning-Navigation-Algorithms/README.md

 ## Velocity Obstacle formulation for collision avoidance
 #### Problem statement
 - Use velocity obstacle/ collision cone formulation to perform goal reaching obstacle avoidance.
 - Consider the following situation for the above: A single agent is supposed to reach its goal while avoiding multiple moving obstacles.
-- You can consider using a cost function in order to arrive at the optimal velocity such that the agent reaches the goal while avoiding the obstacles.
-You can select your preferred method for solving it: (a)Optimization (b) Sampling.
+- Consider using a cost function in order to arrive at the optimal velocity such that the agent reaches the goal while avoiding the obstacles.
+Select your preferred method for solving it: (a)Optimization (b) Sampling.
 Do the above for a Holonomic robot.
 #### Problem formulation
 ![vocc](https://user-images.githubusercontent.com/30972206/116793506-bd4ae680-aae4-11eb-9d03-ef1d74fb8ddc.jpeg)
 #### Outputs